aratcliffe/mapbox-gl-contextmenu/README.md

 **Options:**

-- `label` - a textual label to display.
+- `label` - a text label to display.
 - `start` - content to display before the label.
 See [Slot Content](#slot-content).
 - `end` - content to display after the label.
 See [Slot Content](#slot-content).
 - `disabled` - whether the item is disabled.
 Defaults to `false`.